swb1701/Notify/README.md

 volume control.
 You can also use Prosody within the SSML to change volume, pitch, etc... on all clients.

 Notify has a built in javascript audio polling routine.
-It also an easy matter to drop a small amount of javascript to any web page to give it audio notification capability feeding from a Notify server.
+It also an easy matter to drop a small amount of javascript into any web page to give it audio notification capability feeding from a Notify server.
 I'll post an example of that soon.